Low-overhead quantum error correction codes with a cyclic topology: Introduction

-In this paper, we describe a set of linear scalable low-distance QEC codes, for which the stabilizers are generated by cyclic permutations of the basic stabilizer, similar to the five-qubit code.
-For a practical implementation, we propose a quantum circuit consisting of alternating ancillary and data qubits forming a ring, with natural two-qubit iSWAP and SWAP gates available between any neighboring qubits.
-We study the efficiency of the code with the respect to the errors occurring during and between correction cycles and compare them with the tailored $XZZX$ code.
-The proposed code required reasonably low hardware overhead and is affordable in near-term demonstration experiments.
+In this paper we describe a set of low-distance QEC codes where the stabilizers are generated by cyclic permutations of the basic stabilizer, similar to the five-qubit code \cite{Grassl_2000}.
+The main advantage of this code is that the number of required physical qubits grows linearly with the code distance, although this is accompanied by an increase of the stabilizer weights.
+For practical implementation, we propose a quantum circuit consisting of alternating ancillary and data qubits forming a ring, with natural two-qubit iSWAP and SWAP gates available between any neighboring qubits.
+The proposed code requires reasonably low hardware overhead and is affordable in near-term demonstration experiments.
+We also present a neural network decoder that preprocesses the prediction results of the lookup table decoder (LUT) together with the raw measurements of the ancillary qubits.
+We compare the performance of this decoder to a simple LUT for a simple error model, and demonstrate the same asymptotic scaling with a lower pre-factor.
+Finally, we briefly discuss the limitation of the code performance under a standard depolarizing circuit-level noise model and outline possible further improvements of the circuit, addressing the hardware-inspired errors.